JohnsonL111/quartz/content/index.md

 Hello!
 I'm Johnson.
 I am currently studying [Computer Science](https://www.sfu.ca/computing.html) and minoring in [Philosophy](https://www.sfu.ca/philosophy.html) at Simon Fraser University.

-I am a curious software developer who enjoys learning about Platform Engineering, full-stack development, productivity, and philosophy.
+I am a curious software developer who is into Platform Engineering, AppSec, and full-stack.

+I'm always looking for ways productivity and philosophy shape how I build and grow!

 Table of Contents: